 Perhaps the biggest change is the use of OAuth to negotiate authentication between the Hub and single-user services.
 Due to this change, it is important that the single-user server and Hub are both running the same version of JupyterHub.
 If you are using containers (e.g. via DockerSpawner or KubeSpawner), this means upgrading jupyterhub in your user images at the same time as the Hub.
-In most cases, a in your Dockerfile is sufficient.
+In most cases, a pip install jupyterhub==version in your Dockerfile is sufficient.